 You may also like: Flower Power of Srinagar

 Is saffron indigenous or imported from Persia?

-The famous Kashmiri poet and scholar Mohammed Yusuf Teng, is one such person and he states that the plant has been cultivated in Kashmir for more than two millennia.
-The Kashmiri tantric Hindu epics of that era too, have well documented mentions of saffron cultivating traditions and Yusuf Teng writes, that “in the beautiful valley of Kashmir, fields of crocus sativus have heralded the dawn for close to 2500 years.”
-For a valley as beautiful as Kashmir, it seems quite befitting that the precious flower should be growing there for centuries and during peace time, it has high potential as an eco tourism prospect.
-Found to be growing in small patches throughout entire Kashmir and Kishtwar valley of Jammu province, this expensive herb is a specialty of Pampore, Khrew and Shar villages.
-Pampore even has an exclusive saffron or zaffran colony and that was my first destination upon landing into Srinagar.
+The famous Kashmiri poet and scholar Mohammed Yusuf Teng is one such person and he states that the plant has been cultivated in Kashmir for more than two millennia.
+The Kashmiri tantric Hindu epics of that era too, have well-documented mentions of saffron cultivating traditions and Yusuf Teng writes, that “in the beautiful valley of Kashmir, fields of crocus sativus have heralded the dawn for close to 2500 years.”
+For a valley as beautiful as Kashmir, it seems quite befitting that the precious flower should be growing there for centuries, and during peacetime, it has high potential as an eco-tourism prospect.
+Found to be growing in small patches throughout the entire Kashmir and Kishtwar valley of Jammu province, this expensive herb is a specialty of Pampore, Khrew, and Shar villages.
+Pampore even has exclusive saffron or zaffran colony and that was my first destination upon landing in Srinagar.

 Recommended Read: Spring in Kokkernag